-The Munitions and Explosives of Concern (MEC) Avoidance Subcontractor is responsible for ensuring that MEC is either avoided during remedial activities or that appropriate measures are taken if MEC is encountered as specified in the ESS (Attachment E).
-The USACE, Huntsville Support Center will review this RD and the ESS to determine if the correct precautions and field personnel are planned to provide the MEC clearance and avoidance.
+The Munitions and Explosives of Concern (MEC) Avoidance Subcontractor is responsible for ensuring that MEC is either avoided during remedial activities or that appropriate measures are taken if MEC is encountered.
+An ESS was developed in the event that MEC is encountered in the removal area.
+If MEC is encountered, the ESS outlines the correct precautions and field personnel to provide the MEC clearance and avoidance.